Reading time: 9 minutes

 You return to your normal routines and domestic priorities.

-Yes, it is possible for the limerence to come back after it has ended.
+Yes, the limerence can come back after it has ended.
 It may especially happen if you have a history with the person you were previously limerent for.
 However, as always, limerence is not a sustainable state.
-And sooner or later, you realize that it is more worthwhile to focus on building a stable romantic relationship with healthy boundaries.
+And sooner or later, you realize that focusing on building a stable romantic relationship with healthy boundaries is more worthwhile.

 Yes, it is possible to be in love without experiencing limerence.
-While limerence is characterized by intense, obsessive feelings, love can be a more stable and enduring emotion that is built over time.
+While intense, obsessive feelings characterize limerence, love can be a more stable and enduring emotion that is built over time.

 Limerence can last up to two or three years, according to Helen Fisher, Ph.D., the author of Anatomy of Love: A Natural History of Mating, Marriage, and Why We Stray.